Secret of the Wings: Plot

-As the winter approaches, Tinker Bell helps her friend Fawn take the animals to the Winter Woods to get them ready for hibernation.
+As winter approaches, Tinker Bell helps her friend Fawn take the animals to the Winter Woods to get them ready for hibernation.
 However, fairies from the warmer seasons are forbidden from crossing the border to the Woods as the cold can damage their wings, a law supposedly instated by Lord Milori.
 Out of curiosity, Tinker Bell crosses over, and her wings start to sparkle.
 Before she can investigate further, Fawn pulls her back.
 Tinker Bell researches sparkling wings but finds the page incomplete.
 The book's author, the Keeper, lives in the Woods.

 Tucking her wings in a coat, Tinker Bell hides in a shipment of snowflake baskets.
 She gets picked up by a novice Owl who crash lands in the Woods, and the book falls out of her bag.
 The book is found by Lord Milori, who has it delivered to the Keeper.
 Tinker Bell secretly follows to the library and spots the Keeper, Dewey.
 Periwinkle, another winter fairy rushes into the room; her wings sparkle like Tinker Bell’s.
 The two fairies have actually been born from the same laugh, making them sisters.

 Periwinkle shows Tinker Bell around the Woods.
 At Periwinkle’s home, Tinker Bell builds a fire which eventually causes the floor to melt and crumble beneath them.
 Dewey saves Tinker Bell, who cannot fly, having her wings tucked inside her coat.
 He advises that it is too dangerous for them to be together.
 The sisters say goodbye at the border but promise to meet again.

 The next day, Tinker Bell arrives at the border with an ice-powered snowmaker.
 With the machine keeping her cool, Periwinkle crosses over and Tinker Bell introduces her to her friends, showing her the warm side of Pixie Hollow.
 The machine eventually starts running out of ice and Periwinkle’s wings begin to wilt.
 Tinker Bell and her friends rush her to the border and meet Lord Milori, who takes Periwinkle back to the Woods.
 Queen Clarion later explains that she was the one who instated the law.
 Tinker Bell and Periwinkle say goodbye to each other forever.
 Lord Milori knocks the snow-maker into the stream under the bridge, where it gets caught by rocks.